cseanburns/geo-titles/manuscript/title-manuscript.md

-The Python *spaCy* library was able to identify country names for constituent locales, such as specific states in the U.S.
+The Python *spaCy* library identified country names from constituent locales, such as specific states in the U.S.
 Thus, if an article title mentioned a place like "Alaska", then we used "United States"  for the nation and HDI variables.